nicholasmanzoni6x7/commode-critic/README.md

 # the-way-of-the-bot
-This repository is a collection of my work.
+This is for my web app "Commode Critic"